 The following paper by Christian Irigaray is the most authoritative work I can find on the start date of the ancient Yuga calendar of India.
-O downloaded the original PDF from www.academia.edu (awaiting permission)The_Great_Clock_-4-_The_Yuga_Calendar_of
+The original PDF was downloaded from www.academia.edu.

 In this paper, the author concludes

-There is no question from the descriptions offered in the Mahabharata that the date given for the event that signaled turning of the Age is April 20, 3105 BC.
-It is the only date that matches the planetary configuration of the texts… [emphasis added]
+There is no question from the descriptions offered in the Mahabharata that the date given for the event that signaled turning (sic) of the Age is April 20, 3105 BC.
+It is the only date that matches the planetary configuration of the texts… [red emphasis added]

 Alternatively, Wikipedia says: